Brøndby IF (women)

 The team is one of Denmark's best women's teams, having won six championships and 5 cups in the 2000s.
-The team also reached the semi-finals of the UEFA Women's Cup 2003–04, UEFA Women's Cup 2006-07 and UEFA Women's Cup 2014-15.
-They are currently coached by Per Nielsen after Peer Lisdorf stepped down.
+The team also reached the semi-finals of the UEFA Women's Cup 2003–04, UEFA Women's Cup 2006-07 and UEFA Women's Cup 2014-15, but they have struggled to reach European football in the later years, as the competition nationally and internationally has improved.
+They are currently coached by Bengt Sæternes, who replaced Per Nielsen after many years at the club.